ethpandaops/ethereum-package/README.md

   # Valid values are nimbus, lighthouse, lodestar, teku, and prysm
   cl_client_type: lighthouse

-  # The Docker image that should be used for the EL client; leave blank to use the default for the client type
+  # The Docker image that should be used for the CL client; leave blank to use the default for the client type
   # Defaults by client (note that Prysm is different in that it requires two images - a Beacon and a validator - separated by a comma):
   # - lighthouse: sigp/lighthouse:latest
   # - teku: consensys/teku:latest